tbonejones/Assignment1-3420/DFDDictionary.md

 # DFD Dictionary

-  + a long line to see how it wraps baThe results of a RSPN search on the NIST Vulnerabilities DB.
-These results are all of the exploitable security
-  +
 ### Developer:
 &emsp;&emsp; The employee who procures/compiles Software Package and, after it is checked for OSS Licenses, then modifies it for use <br/>&emsp;&emsp; within the company.